Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Over/Under Insights

-- Monday's over/under is 11 points lower than the two team's combined 67.5 points per game average.
+- The combined points per game average of the two teams, 67.5, is 11 points greater than Monday's over/under.

-- These two squads combine to surrender 53 points per game, 3.5 fewer than this contest's over/under.
+- This contest's total is 3.5 points greater than the 53 these two squads combine to surrender per game this season.

 - Broncos games this season feature an average total of 61.3 points, a number 4.8 points higher than Monday's over/under.